roman-milk/roman-milk.github.io/cvsn.md

  "Oh God, I can't believe I'm inside you.
 Oh God Karen, you are incredible.
 You are so beautiful, your pussy tastes so great, I can't believe how tight you are.
 God, I love this."
 His eyes were like saucers and he was almost babbling.

  She pulled up a little bit, reached down with her hands and pulled her pussy lips apart, settling down even further on his cock.
-Report_Story #3